Rank Supervised Contrastive Learning for Time Series Classification: Introduction

 Nowadays, time series data are becoming ubiquitous in numerous real-world applications.
 For instance, in a power plant \cite{Prickett2011}, a large number of sensors can be employed to monitor the operation status in real time.
 With a fitness tracking device, a temporal sequence of actions \cite{Parkka2006}, \textit{e.g.}, walking for 5 minutes, running for 1 hour, and sitting for 15 minutes, \textit{etc}, can be recorded and detected with related sensors.
 In healthcare, we can detect epileptic seizures by classifying EEG data into two categories, \textit{i.e.}, normal and abnormal, and provide timely medical intervention.
 With the huge amount of time series data, how to categorize and interpret the status becomes a critical issue to investigate.

-Traditionally, one of the most popular time series classification approaches is to use the nearest neighbor (NN) classifier based on a distance function~\cite{LinesBagnall2015}.
+Traditionally, one of the most popular time series classification approaches is to use the nearest neighbor (NN) classifier based on a distance measure~\cite{LinesBagnall2015}.
 For instance, Dynamic Time Warping (DTW) distance has been used together with an NN classifier (DTW-NN) to provide a strong baseline \cite{Bagnall2017TimeSeriesBakeOff}.
 In addition, ensemble methods have been shown to outperform DTW-NN by ensembling individual NN classifiers with different distance measures over the same or different feature spaces.
 More recently, Collective Of Transformation-based Ensembles (COTE) combines the strengths of multiple approaches to handle various aspects of time series data can yield better classification accuracy.
 Lines et al. further extended COTE to create HIVE-COTE \cite{Lines2018HIVECOTE} by incorporating a hierarchical vote system.
 These approaches, however, involve high complexity for both training and inference.

 More recently, deep learning based time series classification algorithms, \textit{e.g.}, InceptionTime~\cite{InceptionTime}, are becoming more popular as they have shown promising performance and can obtain more effective representations.
 However, supervised learning may require a substantial amount of high-quality labeled time series data for training which could be infeasible in many real-world applications.
 Therefore, several contrastive learning based time series representation techniques have been developed to resolve this issue.
 The key idea is to leverage appropriate augmentations and construct feasible positive samples such that the encoder can yield robust and discriminative representations by mapping similar data points closer together in the feature space while pushing dissimilar data points farther apart.
 For instance, TimCLR \cite{timeCLR} uses the DTW \cite{DTW} to provide phase-shift and amplitude-change augmentations to make the representation learning tied to temporal variations.
-TS2Vec~\cite{ts2vec} jointly considers instance-wise and patch-wise augmentations and separates several time series into various patches.
-InfoTS \cite{InfoTS} utilizes information theory to generate appropriate time series data augmentations by promoting high fidelity and variety.
-Despite their efficacy, the fine-grained relative similarity (\textit{e.g.}, rank) information of positive samples is largely ignored, especially when labeled samples are limited.
+Despite their efficacy, the fine-grained relative similarity (\textit{e.g.}, rank) information of positive samples is not fully exploited, especially when labeled samples are limited.